Madonna University

-Madonna University is a private Roman Catholic university in Livonia, Michigan.
+Madonna University is a private Catholic university in Livonia, Michigan, United States.
 It was founded as the Presentation of the Blessed Virgin Mary Junior College by the Felician Sisters in 1937.
 It became Madonna College in 1947 and Madonna University in 1991.

 Among the largest Franciscan universities in the country, Madonna is situated on an 80-acre (32 ha) wooded campus.
-It has extension campuses in Metro Detroit in southwest Detroit, Orchard Lake, and Clinton Township at the Macomb University Center.
+It has extension campuses in southwest Detroit, Orchard Lake, and Clinton Township at the Macomb University Center.
 Madonna University also has a campus at the University Center in Gaylord, about 225 mi north of Livonia.

 Academics

 Founded by two sisters in 1937 as Presentation of the Blessed Virgin Mary College, the university offers more than 100 undergraduate majors toward associate and bachelor's degrees as well as 35 master's programs in clinical psychology, business, criminal justice, education, history, and health professions.
 In May 2009, Madonna began offering its first doctorate, the Doctor of Nursing Practice.
 Madonna's most popular undergraduate majors, by 2021 graduates, were: